Applying Acid Stains

 Prepare concrete ready for application of clear coating.
 As per Technical note#4.
 The concrete needs to contain sufficient Calcium for the stain to react.
 If the concrete has been densified or wash with acid the acid stain may note take in which case we recommend using FORTIS CONCRETE STAIN.

 Application is generally best done at the rate of 5-15m2 per lt.
 Only apply sufficient to cause wetting of the surface.
-If blending of colors is to be achieved spray sufficient to allow one liquid to flow into the other to soften edges of the color (known as clouds).
+If blending of colours is to be achieved spray sufficient to allow one liquid to flow into the other to soften edges of the colour (known as clouds).
 Further stain can be added once the concrete has dried.

 Coating the acid stain is the same as coating a concrete floor.
-FORTIS COAT 519 or FORTIS COAT 526 clear coats are recommended with the solvent based system providing a more intense color.
+FORTIS COAT 519 or FORTIS COAT 526 clear coats are recommended with the solvent based system providing a more intense colour.